simeon-ng/TBBBALL/README.md

 # TBBBALL (Text Based Basketball)
-- A text-based game made to learn about the Angular web framework and Angular Material UI design.
+- A text-based game made by myself to learn about the Angular web framework and Angular Material UI design.
-- Still in development
+- Still in development.